joshwilkerson/site-starter-package/README.md

 1. clone/download repo
 2. "cd" into directory and run `npm install` to load gulp dependencies
-3. start localhost server and start coding!
+3. run "gulp" and localhost server will open automatically
+4. start coding!